ratoru/qmk_userspace/README.md

     -   For home row mods users: [timeless home row mods](https://github.com/urob/zmk-config#timeless-homerow-mods) implementation for QMK.
     -   Callum style one shot modifiers.

-Note that keymap documentation might not always be up to date.
+My keymap documentation might not always be up to date.
+Don't blindly trust the images.

 ## How to build with GitHub

+> [!NOTE]
+> The keymaps are compiled for the microcontrollers that I own using `CONVERT_TO=` In the respective `config.h` files.
+If you have a [different controller](https://docs.qmk.fm/#/feature_converters?id=converters), you might want to change that definition!

 ✅ Easier.
 No setup required.